 Chinese officials and state media before the ruling had trumpeted the number of countries voicing support for Beijing’s position that the tribunal lacked jurisdiction in the case and the ruling was therefore invalid.
 On the eve of the ruling, China’s Ministry of Foreign Affairs claimed that number had climbed to more than 60, but had not provided a list of the countries or, in most cases, evidence for their support.
 AMTI identified 65 countries that appeared to be included in China’s list of supporters before the verdict.
-Of those, 31 had publicly confirmed their support, 4 had denied Beijing’s claim of support, and 26 had remained publicly silent or have issued statements that are considerably vaguer than indicated by China.
-In contrast, 40 countries had said that the arbitral award would be legally binding and had called on both China and the Philippines to respect it.
+Of those, 31 had publicly confirmed their support.
+In contrast, 41 countries had said that the arbitral award would be legally binding and had called on both China and the Philippines to respect it.

 Support for China’s position ahead of the ruling was defined as an explicit public statement that 1) the arbitral tribunal lacked jurisdiction or legitimacy; 2) the right of states to choose their own method of dispute resolution should be respected (and therefore compulsory dispute mechanisms such as the tribunal are invalid); or 3) the right of states to exempt certain types of disputes from compulsory settlement as provided for by article 298 of the UN Convention on the Law of the Sea should be respected (which China claims invalidates the arbitral proceedings because they actually touched upon boundary delimitation, from which it has exempted itself).

 AMTI will endeavor to keep this list constantly updated.
 If you believe we have overlooked or misinterpreted the statements of any countries, please email AMTI@csis.org.